 Drug Paraphernalia Charges

-While you're probably aware that most non-prescription drugs, such as marijuana, cocaine, or heroin, are illegal under federal and most state law, you might not know that a person can be prosecuted for possessing items related to those drugs, even if they aren't in possession of the actual drugs.
-This article covers what you need to know about the types of drug-related paraphernalia that are illegal, what the exceptions are, and what kinds of punishments are imposed for a person convicted on drug paraphernalia charges.
+While you're probably aware that drugs such as marijuana, cocaine and heroin are illegal under federal and most states' law, you might not know that people can be prosecuted for owning or selling related items or objects, even if they aren't in possession of the actual drugs.
+This article covers what you need to know about laws prohibiting drug-related paraphernalia.

 Examples of Drug Paraphernalia